 This minor would be appropriate for any student who wishes to strengthen their understanding of Biology related to their career, but do not wish to pursue a full Biology degree.

-Some examples include Chemistry majors who wish to work in a cross-disciplinary setting, Educational Studies majors who plan to work in museums or in other public and private sector positions that require a working knowledge of biology and training skills, English majors who may be interested in pursuing science writing, or Business Administration majors who would like to consider impacts of biotechnology or environmental concerns.
+Some examples include Chemistry majors who wish to work in a cross-disciplinary setting, Education majors specializing in Life Science, English majors who may be interested in pursuing science writing, or Business Administration majors who would like to consider impacts of biotechnology or environmental concerns.

-BI 114, 115 General Biology I and Lab: Molecular Biology BI 116, 117 General Biology II and Lab: Organismal Biology BI 307/307L Cell and Molecular Biology and Lab
+BI 114, 115 General Biology I and Lab: Molecular Biology BI 116, 117 General Biology II and Lab: Organismal Biology BI307/307L Cell and Molecular Biology and Lab OR BI310/B311 Ecology/Ecology Laboratory